AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/campaigns-and-campaign-members.md

 Select the date and time from the calendar picker.
 If you want to select the current date and time, click the date/time that is shown next to the calendar picker.

-Once your date and time is set, click the **Update Selected Records** button to apply the changes.
+Once your date and time is set, click the **[!UICONTROL Update Selected Records]** button to apply the changes.

 ![](assets/8.png)